simianlabs/otc-server-init/README.md

 # otc-server-init

-Script to format attached volume, install docker and salt-minion on new Ubuntu OTC instances
+Script to format attached volume, install docker and salt-minion on new Ubuntu or CentOs OTC instances

 Use: